-In Program Mode, CRA:0 = 0, the user writes to the control registers to set up the device for desired operation-SPORT operation, cascade length, power management, input/output gain, etc. In this mode, the 16-bit information packet sent to the device by the DSP engine is interpreted as a control word whose format is shown in Table XIII.
-In this mode, the user must address the device to be programmed using the address field of the control word.
-This field is read by the device and if it is zero (000 bin), the device recognizes the word as being addressed to it.
+In Program Mode, CRA:0 = 0, the user writes to the control registers to set up the device for desired operation-SPORT operation, cascade length, power management, input/output gain, etc. In this mode, the 16-bit information packet sent to the device by the DSP engine is interpreted as a control word whose format is shown in Table X. In this mode, the user must address the device to be programmed using the address field of the control word.
+This field is read by the device and if it is zero (000 bin) then the device recognizes the word as being addressed to it.
 If the address field is not zero, it is then decremented and the control word is passed out of the device-either to the next device in a cascade or back to the DSP engine.
 This 3-bit address format allows the user to uniquely address any one of up to eight devices in a cascade; please note that this addressing scheme is valid only in sending control information to the device -a different format is used to send DAC data to the device(s).
-As the AD73322 is a dual codec, it features two separate device addresses for programming purposes.
-If the AD73322 is used in a standalone configuration connected to a DSP, the two device addresses correspond to 0 and 1.
-If, on the other hand, the AD73322 is configured in a cascade of multiple, dual or single codecs (AD73322 or AD73311), its device addresses correspond with its hardwired position in the cascade.
+In a single codec configuration, all control word addresses must be zero, otherwise they will not be recognized; in a multi-codec configuration all addresses from zero to N-1 (where N = number of devices in cascade) are valid.

 Following reset, when the SE pin is enabled, the codec responds by raising the SDOFS pin to indicate that an output sample event has occurred.
-Control words can be written to the device to coincide with the data being sent out of the SPORT, as shown in Figure 15, or they can lag the output words by a time interval that should not exceed the sample interval.
-After reset, output frame sync pulses will occur at a slower default sample rate, which is DMCLK/2048, until Control Register B is programmed, after which the SDOFS pulses will be set according to the contents of DIR0-1.
-This is to allow slow controller devices to establish communication with the AD73322.
+Control words can be written to the device to coincide with the data being sent out of the SPORT, as shown in Figure 10, or they can lag the output words by a time interval that should not exceed the sample interval.
+After reset, output frame sync pulses will occur at a slower default sample rate, which is DMCLK/2048, until Control Register B is programmed after which the SDOFS pulses will occur at a rate set by the DIR0-1 bits of CRB.
+This is to allow slow controller devices to establish communication with the AD73311L.
 During Program Mode, the data output by the device is random and should not be interpreted as ADC data.